kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

 Follow these steps:

-1. Export the domain name, and sub-domain as environment variables.
-Run the commands listed below:
+1. Export the domain name, the sub-domain, and the resource group name as environment variables.
+Run these commands:

     ```
     export DNS_DOMAIN={YOUR_DOMAIN} # example.com
     export SUB_DOMAIN={YOUR_SUBDOMAIN} # cluster (in this case the full name of your cluster is cluster.example.com)
+    export RS_GROUP={YOUR_RESOURCE_GROUP_NAME}
     ```

 2. Create a DNS-managed zone in your Azure subscription.
 Run: